 As further described in Note 2 to the condensed consolidated financial statements, on May 4, 1998, the Company acquired the mechanical applications business of Genius for approximately \$69 million in cash, which includes fees and expenses.
 As discussed in Note 9, on January 18, 1999, the Company announced an amended agreement to acquire Discreet by the issuance of 0.33 shares of Autodesk's common stock or 0.33 exchangeable shares (which can be exchanged, at the holder's election, for one share of the Company's common stock), in exchange for each outstanding share of Discreet.
-There can be no assurance that the anticipated benefits of the Genius acquisition, the Discreet acquisition, and any future mergers, acquisitions, or asset purchases will be realized.
+There can be no assurance that the anticipated benefits of the Genius acquisition, the Discreet acquisition, or any future acquisitions will be realized.